This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 • Improving communication between patients and healthcare staff

 The Alliance for Innovation on Maternal Health (AIM) has created a collection of best practices for improving maternal health and safety called Patient Safety Bundles.
-These bundles provide healthcare providers with information about postpartum care, obstetric care for women with opioid use disorder, hemorrhage, racial/ethnic disparities, hypertension, and reducing cesarean births.
+These bundles provide healthcare providers with information about postpartum care, obstetric care for women with opioid use disorder, hemorrhage, hypertension, and reducing cesarean births.
 Since these bundles address a wide array of topics, they rely heavily on coordination among multiple care providers to ensure the best maternal outcomes.
 Each bundle is self-contained and designed to build upon one another, with the eventual goal of all bundles being adopted.

 Resources to Learn More